 According to local lore, when the Pilgrims arrived on the shores of Cape Cod in 1620, they discovered fresh water and corn stored by the Kakopee Indians here at Corn Hill.

-Fisher Beach is a pretty, and normally quiet, beach on the Cape Cod Bay side of town near Pamet Harbor.
+Fisher Beach is a pretty, normally quiet beach near Pamet Harbor on the Cape Cod Bay side of town.

 Related Pages: